 Possibly the most beautiful place on earth, Oahu is a dream vacation destination for many people, and living on the island full of sunshine, beaches, and clear water is like owning a piece of paradise.
 The third largest of the eight Hawaiian Islands, Oahu, is located in the Pacific Ocean, 2,100 miles from the coast of the United States.
-Oahu is home to some of the most famous places, including Pearl Harbor, Waikiki, Diamond Head, Hanauma, Kane?ohe Bay, Kailua Bay, North Shore, and the famous Lanikai Beach.
-Visitors can’t get enough of the beautiful bright flowers, velvet-sand beaches with the clearest water, incredible views, waterfalls, and so much more, so it’s clear why moving to Oahu would be a goal for many.
+Oahu is home to some of the most iconic destinations, including Pearl Harbor, Waikiki, Diamond Head, Hanauma, Kaneohe Bay, Kailua Bay, North Shore, and the famous Lanikai Beach.
+Visitors can’t get enough of the beautiful bright flowers, velvet-sand beaches with the clearest water, incredible views, waterfalls, and so much more.
+If you're preparing and planning to move to Hawaii, it’s clear why the island of Oahu might be your top choice.

 Interesting Facts About Oahu

 - Oahu has the highest population among the eight islands and is home to about 75% of the total population in Hawaii.

 - Hawaii’s state capital is Honolulu, Oahu, and there are many buildings with architecture reflecting the Hawaiian Monarchy.

 - The North Shore Oahu beaches are a famous destination for surfers and among the top-rated in the whole world.